TYPuzzler/TYPuzzler.github.io/reports/Week 3 Report.md

 - Started on basic react app frontend
 - Front is set up to start on next week typing UI
 ## 2. What We Did
+### Margaret
+- Researched technologies and tools for making the frontend and UI of the app.
 ### Bowen
 - Set up GitHub Repo with teammates
 - Implemented puzzle generating mechanism(`puzzleCreator.py`, `puzzlePiece.py`, `util.py`)